apache/cassandra/doc/source/faq/index.rst

 ------------------------------

-By default, Cassandra uses 7000 for cluster communication (7001 if SSL is enabled),  9042 for native protocol clients, and 7199 for JMX (and 9160 for the deprecated Thrift interface).
+By default, Cassandra uses 7000 for cluster communication (7001 if SSL is enabled),  9042 for native protocol clients, and 7199 for JMX.
 The internode communication and native protocol ports are configurable in the :ref:`cassandra-yaml`.
 The JMX port is configurable in ``cassandra-env.sh`` (through JVM options).
 All ports are TCP.